 A hundred years ago farm family meals in August were generally based on foods which were in season.
 I wonder whether Grandma’s family had a crab apple tree.

 Crab apples are ripe here.
 A crab apple recipe that I especially enjoy is Crab Apple Muffins.
 The chopped crab apples give the muffins a wonderful, flavorful, tart zest.

 Crab Apple Muffins

 2 cups chopped crab apples *

 Preheat oven to 350° F. Combine eggs, melted butter, vanilla, white sugar, and brown sugar in a bowl.
 Stir in baking powder, cinnamon, salt, and baking soda.
 Add flour, and stir until combined.
-Add the cropped crab apples.
+Add the chopped crab apples.
 Grease muffin tins, and then fill each muffin cup approximately 2/3 full with batter.
 Bake for approximately 30 minutes or until lightly browned.